brookewoolley/debugging_exercise_1/README.md

 8. Make a pull request to this repo to submit your solution to the exercise.

 ## Notes

-* You can assume the tests correctly specify the desired behaviour.

 * Don't change the files in the `.spec_verify/` directory.